Template for adding a new deity:God X, God/dess of (Insert Trope Here) (Alternate names/Nicknames, Fan Nickname)

 Quasideities: Any otherwise normal human, human equivalent, or below without any special powers or training will fall here.

 Rules.
-The following are not suggestions or tips, but things that has to be followed:
+The following are not suggestions or tips, but things that have to be followed:

 No Real Life examples in the Disgraces.